UH Hilo Enrollment Management Implementation Team

 - Projection & Planning Model for Academic Course/Seat Availability (Developed March 2009)

-- *THIS ITEM HAS BEEN UPDATED* Freshmen Guaranteed Academic Schedule Initiative - Fall 2011 Target Launch Date (December 2009)
+- *Updated* Freshmen Guaranteed Academic Schedule Initiative - Fall 2011 Target Launch Date (December 2009)

 - Draft Schedule Templates by Major (current as of February 2011)